Nusa Kambangan: Geography, flora and fauna

-Nusakambangan is separated from Java by the narrow Segara Anakan strait.
+Nusa Kambangan is separated from Java by the narrow Segara Anakan strait.
 Being isolated from mainland Java, the island is relatively under-developed and less inhabited and the wildlife is better preserved.
 The eastern side of a bay is a nature reserve area where an old Dutch fortress is located on the Karangbandung beach.
 As a lowland tropical rainforest, Nusakambangan is biologically diverse.

 More than 71 different bird species, 14 reptile species and various mammal species are found in the island.
 Twenty-three bird species are classified as protected, including the Pacific reef heron (Egretta sacra), woolly-necked stork (Ciconia episcopus), lesser adjutant (Leptoptilos javanicus), white-bellied sea eagle (Haliaeetus leucogaster), brahminy kite (Haliastur indus), and crested serpent eagle (Spilornis cheela).
 Several other protected mammal species include the leopard (Panthera pardus), Indian muntjac (Muntiacus muntjak) and chevrotain (Tragulus javanicus).
 Four of six native primates in Java, namely Javan lutung (Trachypithecus auratus), the crab-eating macaque (Macaca fascicularis), Javan surili (Presbytis comata), and slow lorises (Nycticebus sp.), have been reported to live on the island.

 Saltwater crocodiles (Crocodylus porosus) are native to the surrounding mangroves and were historically common, but their current status is unknown.
 Sightings in May 2019 suggest small numbers may persist, although these individuals may have moved in from elsewhere.

 In 2015 40 percent of Nusa Kambangan was spoiled by illegal logging and land clearing for plantations.
 Most of it had occurred in Selokjero, Bantapanjang, Kalijati, Jengkolan, Jongorasu, and Karanglena.